venice1200/SleepyClock/ReadMe.txt

 How it works:
 The Loop
-  watchX's MCU is permanently send to sleep and woken up by the MCU WatchDog timer after SLEEPTIME (see define's).
+  watchX's MCU and MPU are permanently send to sleep.
+  The MCU is woken up by the internal WatchDog timer after SLEEPTIME (see define's).
   If watchX is up, the MPU's Sleep Mode is disabled and watchX's Position is checked.
   If the Position matches the "Read Position" (see Variables), the Display is powered on and shows the clock for a CLOCKTIME (see define's) time.
   If the Position doesn't match, the MPU Sleep Mode is enabled and the MCU goes back to sleep as well...